Sporophyte: Life cycle

 The sporophyte produces spores (hence the name) by meiosis, a process also known as "reduction division" that reduces the number of chromosomes in each spore mother cell by half.
 The resulting meiospores develop into a gametophyte.
 Both the spores and the resulting gametophyte are haploid, meaning they only have one set of chromosomes.
+Meiosis in the diploid sporophyte provides a direct DNA repair capability for dealing with DNA damages, including oxidative DNA damages, in germline reproductive tissues.

 The mature gametophyte produces male or female gametes (or both) by mitosis.
 The fusion of male and female gametes produces a diploid zygote which develops into a new sporophyte.
 This cycle is known as alternation of generations or alternation of phases.

 Examples

 Bryophytes (mosses, liverworts and hornworts) have a dominant gametophyte phase on which the adult sporophyte is dependent for nutrition.
 The embryo sporophyte develops by cell division of the zygote within the female sex organ or archegonium, and in its early development is therefore nurtured by the gametophyte.

 Because this embryo-nurturing feature of the life cycle is common to all land plants they are known collectively as the embryophytes.

 Most algae have dominant gametophyte generations, but in some species the gametophytes and sporophytes are morphologically similar (isomorphic).
 An independent sporophyte is the dominant form in all clubmosses, horsetails, ferns, gymnosperms, and angiosperms that have survived to the present day.
 Early land plants had sporophytes that produced identical spores (isosporous or homosporous) but the ancestors of the gymnosperms evolved complex heterosporous life cycles in which the spores producing male and female gametophytes were of different sizes, the female megaspores tending to be larger, and fewer in number, than the male microspores.